Daniel-Marynicz/MintTask2/README.md

 I solved this problem by adding a package `behat/symfony2-extension` in composer.json in section `repositories`

 ### Why i not used FOSUserBundle?
-Because this bundle is no longer maintained anymore.

 As **FOSUserBundle** is **no longer maintained**, it is **not recommended** to use it in future projects and Symfony 5.
 If you want more arguments on why not to use it, take a look at this: https://jolicode.github.io/fosuserbundle-conf/#/